Rykuno/StenographyScript/README.md

 # StenographyScript
-JavaScript Stenography code.
+Simple JavaScript Stenography code.
 Extract or embed an image inside of another.